Nikon Z6 vs Sony A7 II

-Both the Z6 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the Z6 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The A7 II was replaced by the Sony A7 III, while the Z6 was followed by the Nikon Z6 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Z6 Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the Z6 and A7 II can be found, respectively, in the Nikon Z6 Manual (free pdf) or the online Sony A7 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z6 and the Sony A7 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.